Olta Xhaçka

 Olta Xhaçka (born 25 December 1979) is an Albanian politician and Socialist Party member of Parliament.
-She has been the Minister of Europe and Foreign Affairs since January 2021.
-She served as Albanian Minister of Social Welfare and Youth between March 2017 to August 2017 and as Minister of Defense from September 2017 to December 2020.
+She served as the minister of Europe and foreign affairs from January 2021 to September 2023.
+She served as Albanian minister of social welfare and youth between March 2017 to August 2017 and as minister of defense from September 2017 to December 2020.

 Education and career

-She received a bachelor's in Political Science and International Relations from Clark University with honors, along with an MPA.
+Xhaçka received a bachelor's in Political Science and International Relations from Clark University with honors, along with an MPA.

 Since 2009, Xhaçka is part of the Socialist Party Parliamentary Group, initially as a representative of the region of Korça, throughout two legislatures.

 Prior to her engagement into politics, Ms. Xhaçka has been actively involved in civil society, in the field of human rights and good governance.
 She has also worked for three years as a lecturer of political sciences at the University of New York Tirana.

 As an activist of human rights, mainly in the field of gender equality and acting as the Chair of the Socialist Woman's Forum, Ms. Xhaçka, since 2014, has chaired the Minors Issues, Gender Equality and Domestic Violence Sub-committee.
 She also has been a member of the Work, Social Issues and Health Committee and member of the International Affairs Parliamentary Committee.

 Ms. Xhaçka is a member of the Socialist Party Chairmanship and Chair of the Socialist Woman's Forum, since 2010.
 She also chaired the Qemal Stafa Foundation from 2015 until 2017 upon her appointment in the Albanian government.